 What makes it a “spanish” braid???

-Even though this 7-loop braid was described as a solo-braider braid in the 17th C manuscripts, structurally it is very similar to 2-worker braids like the 10-loop Medieval and 17th C. double braids—done by loop braiders in other parts of the world as well as Europe.
+Even though this 7-loop braid was taught as a solo-braiding technique in the 17th C manuscripts, the braid is actually very similar to 2-worker braids like the 10-loop Medieval and 17th C. double braids—done by loop braiders in other parts of the world as well as Europe.
 It has 4 loop transfers in each cycle of braiding, and (surprisingly unlike European double braids) a VV-shaped fell.

 I suspect that 17th C braiders used the term “Spanish” for any braid in which each braider makes four loop transfers per braiding cycle, rather than two (the more usual case).
 From what I can glean from Joy Boutrup’s instructions for all 3 Spanish braids that form the three letterbraids, and from Noémi Speiser’s descriptions in Old English Pattern Books for Loop Braiding, all the braids called Spanish had that in common.
 Some so-called Spanish braids were one-worker braids, some multiple-worker braids.
 But all seem to have 4 loop-transfers per braider, in each braiding cycle.
 [Joy Boutrup recently corroborated this].